Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 with local fermion parity and its symmetry property:

-Hence these two Majorana fermions form a projective representation of the total symmetry group $(\mathbb{Z}_2\rtimes\mathbb{Z}_2)\times\mathbb{Z}_2^f$ on 0D block $\mu_2$, and a non-degenerate ground state is forbidden.
+Hence these two Majorana modes break the fermion parity on 0D block $\mu_2$.
 Thus Majorana chain decoration on $\tau_2$ is obstructed because of the violation of the no-open-edge condition.
 Majorana chain decoration on 1D blocks $\tau_3$ is similar, hence all types of Majorana chain decorations are obstructed.

-\paragraph{1D FSPT state decoration}1D FSPT state can only be decorated on 1D blocks $\tau_2$ and $\tau_3$ because 1D block $\tau_1$ does not have $\mathbb{Z}_2$ on-site symmetry.
-First we consider the 1D FSPT state decoration on 1D blocks $\tau_2$ which leaves four dangling Majorana fermions ($\xi_j,\xi_j',j=1,2$) at each 0D block $\mu_2/\mu_3$.
-Near $\mu_2/\mu_3$, the corresponding 4 Majorana fermions have the following symmetry properties ($j=1,2$):
+\paragraph{1D FSPT state decoration}First we consider the 1D FSPT state decoration on 1D blocks $\tau_2$ that leaves four dangling Majorana modes ($\xi_j,\xi_j',j=1,2$) at each 0D block $\mu_2/\mu_3$.
+Near $\mu_2/\mu_3$, the corresponding 4 Majorana modes have the symmetry properties ($j=1,2$):

-Similar with the 1D block-state decorations for $p4m$ case (point group of 0D block $\mu_2$ in the cell decomposition of $p4m$ symmetry is $D_2$), these 4 Majorana fermions cannot be gapped out because they form a projective representation of $D_2$ group at each corresponding 0D block, and a non-degenerate ground state is forbidden.
+Similar with the 1D block-state decorations for $p4m$ case, these 4 Majorana modes cannot be gapped out because they form a projective representation of $D_2$ group at each corresponding 0D block, and a non-degenerate ground state is forbidden.
 Accordingly, the 1D FSPT state decoration on $\tau_2$ or $\tau_3$ is obstructed because of the degenerate ground state.

-There is one exception: if we decorate 1D FSPT phases on 1D blocks $\tau_2$ and $\tau_3$ simultaneously, it leaves eight dangling Majorana fermions at each $\mu_2$ and $\mu_3$.
-We demonstrate that these Majorana fermions can be gapped out: we have shown that if we decorate a 1D FSPT phase solely on each 1D block $\tau_2$ or $\tau_3$, four dangling Majorana fermions at each 0D block $\mu_2/\mu_3$ form a projective representation of $D_2$ symmetry group (acting internally, identical with $\mathbb{Z}_2\rtimes\mathbb{Z}_2$ on-site symmetry), so for the present situation, eight dangling Majorana fermions at each $\mu_2$ and $\mu_3$ form two projective representations of $D_2$ symmetry group.
-Nevertheless, there is only one nontrivial projective representation of $D_2$ which can be obtained by the following 2-cohomology:
+There is one exception: if we decorate 1D FSPT phases on 1D blocks $\tau_2$ and $\tau_3$ simultaneously, it leaves eight dangling Majorana modes at each $\mu_2$ and $\mu_3$.
+Similar with the 0D block labeled by $\mu_2$ in $p4m$ case (see Fig. \ref{p4m}), these 8 dangling Majorana modes can be gapped symmetrically.

-So these two projective representations can form a linear representation of $D_2$ symmetry group, and the corresponding eight Majorana fermions can be gapped out.
 As a consequence, the only nontrivial obstruction-free 1D block-state is 1D FSPT state decorations on $\tau_2$ and $\tau_3$ simultaneously, and all obstruction-free 1D block-states form a group:

-where the group elements can be labeled by $n_2=n_3$ ($n_2/n_3$ represents the number of decorated 1D FSPT states on $\tau_2/\tau_3$).
-According to aforementioned discussions, a necessary condition of an obstruction-free block-state is $n_2=n_3$.
+where the group elements can be labeled by $m_2=m_3$ ($m_2/m_3$ represents the number of decorated 1D FSPT states on $\tau_2/\tau_3$).

-So far we have already obtained all obstruction-free block-states, and they form the following group: